JayaniLakshika/Monash_PhD_thesis/chapters/04-chap4.html.md

 ### Additional functions

 The package includes various supplementary tools in addition to the shape generating functions mentioned earlier.
-These tools allow users to create background noise, randomize the rows of the data, relocate clusters, generate a vector whose product and sum are approximately equal to a target value, rotate structures, and normalize the data.
-Table @tbl-add-tb-html details these functions.
+These tools allow users to create background noise, randomize the rows of the data, relocate clusters, generate a vector whose product and sum are approximately equal to a target value, rotate structures, and normalize the data. @tbl-add-tb-html details these functions.
 More detailed explanations are available in [jayanilakshika.github.io/cardinalR/articles/03additionalfun](https://jayanilakshika.github.io/cardinalR/articles/03additionalfun.html).

 ::: {.cell}